Job Costing Software

 Job costing software is a must for many make-to-order manufacturing companies; the ability to estimate accurate job costs is essential to profitability.
 Inaccurate estimates lead to jobs that exceed budget to the financial detriment to the company.
 When an order is won, the manufacturer is expected to deliver a completed job for that price.
 Any overages caused by added labor and material are the manufacturer’s responsibility, unless performed at the request of the customer.

 Additionally, if a job is not managed carefully, costs can easily be eaten up by labor overages.
 The very nature of make-to-order manufacturing generally means that each job is unique, so there is often a degree of uncertainty.
 The right job costing software will give a business greater control in a highly variable environment.

 QuickBooks Online does many things well and deserves to dominate the SME financial management marketplace.

 It does provide some functionality for job costing and is fine for simple requirements.
 If you need greater sophistication in your job costing, you need SOS Inventory.

-Job costing software should manage estimates and costs for labor, materials, overhead and shipping and present them to accounting for invoicing.
+Job costing software for small business should manage estimates and costs for labor, materials, overhead and shipping and present them to accounting for invoicing.

 Some manufacturers still work with spreadsheets to generate their estimates and then provide those spreadsheets to the accounting department to load into their job costing software.